 It is a German word that refers to "whole", "pattern", or "form".
 Gestalt theory has been founded in the early 20th century by German psychologist Max Wertheimer.
-Gestalt psychology is a school of thought which proposes that the whole of an object is more than its individual parts.
-That is, we cannot find meaning from breaking things down into parts; we need to appreciate the whole.
-When elements are assembled together, they turn into parts of a whole.
+The Gestalt psychology is a school of thought which proposes that the whole of an object is more than its individual parts.
+That is, we cannot find meaning from breaking things down into parts.
+When elements are assembled together, they become whole.
 Thus, in perceiving objects which have many elements, we tend to apply certain methods and arrange the parts into a structured system, and our minds tend to create a global whole to acquire and maintain meaningful perceptions.

 Goal Conversion Rate

 Goal conversion Rate is an insight that you must keep track of, as it indicates whether users are performing the tasks or actions that you want them to.
 Some examples of goals are: a thank you page, confirmation of the order page.
 When you define and configure your goals properly, Analytics will provide critical insights such as how many conversions took place, what is the conversion rate, etc. This provides crucial information about how well your website is performing and cues about what UX changes you could make to better improve the conversions.